 Agnes Scott Garden

 The Agnes Scott Garden is an organic demonstration garden where students, faculty, and staff can volunteer.
 It is located behind and across the street from Bullock Science Center, and close to the Byers Tennis Courts.
-The garden is maintained by the Sustainability Fellow and volunteers, and they take home and give away any produce and herbs harvested.
-The main garden consists of two 4x4 raised beds, and a 9foot round in-ground bed.
+The garden is maintained by one of our dedicated alumnae and student volunteers, and they take home and give away any produce and herbs harvested.
+The main garden consists of two 4x4 raised beds, and a 9ft round in-ground bed.

 The purpose of the garden is to demonstrate how to sustainably raise an organic garden, on a small urban scale.
 The purpose is also to learn about edible plants, and the ecosystem of a small, organic garden.